 Oksana Briukhovetska

-Exhibitions and Projects:
+Selected Exhibitions and Projects:

-2023: Handle with Care.
-Ludwig Múzeum.
+Handle with Care.
+Exhibition, Ludwig Múzeum.
 Budapest, Hungary.
+Artist.

 Portraits of Sisterhood.
 Solo exhibition.
 Lehetőségek tere, Budapest, Hungary.
+Artist.

 Seven For a Secret Never To Be Told.
 MFA Graduate Thesis Exhibition.
 Stamps Gallery, Ann Arbor, MI, USA.
+Artist.

 Sleepless in Warsaw.
 Exhibition.
 A.I.R.
 Gallery, Brooklyn NY, USA.
+Artist.

 Today dreams smell of heat.
 Exhibition in Czapski Palace, Warsaw, Poland.
+Artist.

 Michigan Emerging Artists Exhibition.
 The Alluvium Gallery, Kendall College of Art and Design, Grand Rapids, MI, USA.
+Artist.

 Ukrainian Sisters.
 Exhibition, Stamps School of Art and Design, University of Michigan, USA.
 Curator.

-My 90s.
-Solo exhibition at home.
+My 1990s.
+Solo home-exhibition.
 Kyiv, Ukraine.
+Artist.

 Erotic Diary.
-Grassroot art book.
-Kyiv, Ukraine.
+Grassroot art book, Kyiv, Ukraine.
 Artist, Co-editor.

 Women about Women.
-Exhibition.
-Assortment Room, Promprylad.
+Exhibition, Assortment Room, Promprylad.
 Renovation.
 Ivano-Frankivsk, Ukraine.
 Co-curator, Lecturer.

 Do or Die.
-Exhibition.
-Local_30, Warsaw, Poland.
+Exhibition, Local_30, Warsaw, Poland.
+Artist.

 Women’s Texts.
-Exhibition.
-TRANSEUROPA Festival, Casa del Reloj, Madrid, Spain.
+Exhibition, TRANSEUROPA Festival, Casa del Reloj, Madrid, Spain.
 Parallel program of International Kyiv Biennial, 2017.
 Curator, Artist.

 5th Odessa Biennale of Contemporary Art.
 Odessa, Ukraine.
 Artist.

 Feminist (Art) Critique.
-Exhibition.
-Gender Route, Minsk, Belarus.
+Exhibition, Gender Route, Minsk, Belarus.
 Artist.

-2003: Nude.
-Exhibition.
-Gallery of Kyiv-Mohyla Academy, Kyiv, Ukraine.
+Nu.
+Exhibition, Gallery of Kyiv-Mohyla Academy, Kyiv, Ukraine.
+Curator, Artist.

 Publications: